kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.0.0/guides/comparison-v0-v1.md

 In the beginning, I have introduced a code to use KUC to create the search box, but there is no response when you click the button.

-After adding additional handler, when the button is clicked, the text input character is checked and the error message is displayed only when a character with non-full-width is added.
+After adding additional handler, when the button is clicked, the text input value is checked and the error message is displayed only when there is no value.

 Here is a sample code.